raihahahan/decision-maker-api/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Decision Maker API is a Web API created with ASP.NET.
-It contains features such as CRUD, authentication, search, pagination, filters and more.
+Decision Maker API is a Web API created with .Net 6.
+It contains features such as CRUD, pagination, sorting and filtering.
+This is my first .Net project and is still incomplete.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features and Endpoints
-- For a much clearer overview of the schema and endpoints, go to https://localhost:7239/swagger/index.html.
+- For a much clearer overview of the schema and endpoints, go to https://localhost:{port}/swagger/index.html.

 #### Random Decision
 - From a list of choices, randomly return a decision.